 Steel pipe is an inherently efficient structural component.
 It is strong, has no sharp corners, and is readily available worldwide.
 The difficulty in using steel pipe to form structures arises when there is a need to join components.
-Threaded pipe must be supplied in set lengths making for zero flexibility in installation.
+Threaded pipe must be supplie in set lengths, making for zero flexibility in installation.
 Welding is labor intensive, requires a highly skilled workforce, and specialized equipment.
 That is why Kee Klamp® and its effective engineering principle provides so many benefits.

 Kee Klamp® Features

 High corrosion resistance

 Recessed screws for a smooth look